ksh04023/ksh04023.github.io/_posts/Algorithm/2020-12-28-make-your-own-blog-with-github-pages.markdown

 2. Download ZIP file
 [image2] - how to download the zip file

-If you want your blog works to affect your contribution graph on the github main page, #2 would be better. (commits on a forked repo are not counted)
-\
-\
 You can make your own one by renaming the forked (or copied) repository, with `<username>.github.io`. or `<organization>.github.io` when it's owned by an organization.
 Now you can access to your own blog with the url `https://<username>.github.io`

 #### 4. Install Jekyll